Influenza Activity Surveillance 2017

 ASPREN is a national syndromic surveillance program co-ordinated by the Discipline of General Practice at the University of Adelaide and The Royal Australian College of General Practitioners.
 One of the conditions under surveillance is influenza like illness (ILI).
 General practitioners participating in the ASPREN program contribute data on the proportion of consultations which are ILI related.

-21 Cases of influenza have been detected this year: 18 x Influenza A and 3 x Influenza B.
+966 Cases of influenza have been detected this year: 652 x Influenza A; 314 x Influenza B.

-Nationally, ILI notifications increased over the period with 83 notifications being reported in weeks 9—10.
-ILI rates reported in this period slightly increased at 4 and 3 cases per 1000 consultations in weeks 9 and 10 respectively, compared to 2 cases per 1000 consultations in the previous fortnight.
-For the same reporting period in 2016, ILI rates were 2 cases per 1000 consultations.
-On a state-by-state basis, it is important to note the sustained, elevated ILI rate in the Northern Territory.
+Nationally, ILI notifications decreased over the period with 989 notifications being reported in weeks 35—36.
+ILI rates reported in this period decreased to 23 and 22 cases per 1000 consultations (weighted) in weeks 35 and 36 respectively.
+This was lower than the rates seen in the previous fortnight where rates were 27 and 26 cases per 1000 consultations.
+For the same reporting period in 2016, ILI rates were lower at 14 and 12 cases per 1000 consultations for weeks 35 and 36 respectively.

 (Baseline ILL < 4 in 1000 consultations, Normal 4< ILL rate <24).